ctmm-initiative/ctmmweb/inst/app/help/7_overlap.md

 ### Hom Range Plot
 - By default home range of all non-zero overlap pairs are plotted.
 Sometimes there is no enough space to draw all pairs, try increasing canvas height or manual select some pairs.
 - If some rows in overlap table are selected, cooresponding pairs will be plotted.
 - See `level.UD` in [ctmm::plot.telemetry](https://ctmm-initiative.github.io/ctmm/reference/plot.telemetry.html) for details of `Home Range Contours`.
-Only single value is allowed here.